cormas/cormas/CONTRIBUTING.md

 Send the PR to Cormas main repository.

 ## Cleanups
-Ounce your pull request is integrated, some cleanups are required:
+Ounce your pull request is integrated, some cleanups are maybe required:
 - remove your branch from your fork
 - close the issue (tips: you can automatically close the issue n, by inserting the sentence: **close #n** when you merge your pull request).